mcnairsa/100-days-of-code/log.md

 **Intention and expectation for tomorrow:**
-Maybe make aplan for making a plan
+Maybe make a plan for making a plan?

 **Pay Forward:**